Are We Headed for a Post-pandemic Resignation Upswing?

 All the changes brought on by the pandemic, especially if it meant a sudden shift to remote work, forced many employers into triage mode.
 The focus was on figuring out how to get things done, and many workplace cultures were neglected.

 Now that things are settling down a bit, it’s time to make culture a priority.
-At Essence, we talk a lot about culture because we think it’s what makes organizations successful.
-When we’re recruiting, we look for people who have the required skills and experience, but we also look for people who will be a good fit with your culture.
+We talk a lot about culture because it’s what makes organizations successful.
+When we’re recruiting, we look for people who have the required skills and experience, but we also look for people who will add to your culture.
+(Read Culture Fit vs Culture Add.)

 So, what is corporate culture?
 It’s the shared values, attitudes, and beliefs of the members of your organization.
 It defines who you are as a company.